reagan-uil/reagan-uil.github.io/README.md

 # About

-This is the website for the Reagan UIL team.
+This is the website for the Reagan Academic UIL team.

-It contains information about every event and contact information for our sponsors.
+It contains information about every event, as well as contact information for our sponsors.

 District, Region and State results will be posted here.